martinalu/eecs285/README.md

 [Twitter Bootstrap](http://getbootstrap.com/getting-started/#examples)
 >If you don't know what this is, it's basically just a couple premade CSS and Javascript files that make building responsive websites easier.
 A responsive website is a website that restructures it's content when you resize the window.
 This style of website has become more an more prominant as phones have grown more popular.
 Fun fact: 1/3rd of all web browsing is done on a phone.

+## Adding Demo Projects

+It's worth mentioning that you can add your own small example projects to the GitHub as well- the more the merrier.
+Here's a step-by-step on how to do it.

+1. Make sure you've created a new branch in git, and you currently have that branch selected/checked out.
+ * Do this either by using the GitHub application, or using git in the terminal.
+* Create a new project in Eclipse.
+ * Create it in whatever destination you choose, this is a temporary location.
+ * Make sure to select Java SE 8
+* Right click the project in the package explorer.
+* Hover your mouse over "Show In"
+* Select "System Explorer" from the dropdown menu.
+* Copy the folder with the name of your project.
+* Paste the folder into the directory that contains your eecs285 .git file.
+* This will be the same directory that your "proj4" occupies.
+* Now, go to use git to add the new folder to the git repository.
+ * If you're using the graphic application, go to changes and hit commit.
+* Now, your branch has this new project in it.
+* Once you've done this, go back to the above instructions and begin again there.